IBM/marked-it/docs/run.md

 # How do I run marked-it-cli?

+As of version 2.0.0, `marked-it-cli` uses [markdown-it](https://github.com/markdown-it/markdown-it) as the core dependency.
+Previous versions of `marked-it-cli` used [marked](https://github.com/markedjs/marked) as the core dependency, but after version 0.25.1 you have the option of using either.

-## Before you begin: Optional environment variable
+## Before you begin

-As of version 2.0.0, `marked-it-cli` uses [markdown-it](https://github.com/markdown-it/markdown-it) as the default Markdown parser.
-Previous versions of `marked-it-cli` used [marked](https://github.com/markedjs/marked) as the default parser.
-You can control which underlying parser you use by setting the `VERSION` environment variable before you run `marked-it-cli`.
+If you want to use a previous version of marked-it, you can control which core dependency you use by setting the `VERSION` environment variable before you run `marked-it-cli`.
+However, parser selection is available only in `marked-it-cli` 0.25.1 and later.
+Previous versions of `marked-it-cli` support only `marked`.

 - `VERSION=2` sets `markdown-it` as the parser
 - `VERSION=1` sets `marked` as the parser

-For example, if you're running `marked-it-cli` 0.29.13 but want to use the updated `markdown-it` parser and associated features, set the environment variable by running the following command:
+For example, if you're running `marked-it-cli` 0.29.13 but want to use the updated `markdown-it` and associated features, set the environment variable by running the following command:

 ```bash
 export VERSION=2
 ```

-> **Note:** Parser selection is available only in `marked-it-cli` 0.25.1 and later.
-Previous versions of `marked-it-cli` support only `marked`.
+If you are using version 2.0.0, you do not need to set the version environment variable.

 ## `marked-it-cli` command